 - There is no offside offense when a player directly gets the ball from a goal-kick.

-- It is not offside when a player receives a ball from a throw-in.
-So, the answers to the question of, can you be offside from a throw-in boil down to receiving the ball directly or indirectly.
-The catch here is that getting the first touch from a throw-in even if you are ahead of the last opponent and nearer to the opponent's goal line is not flagged as offside.
+The catch here is that the player getting the first touch from a throw-in – even if ahead of the last opponent and nearer to the opponent's goal line – is not flagged as offside.
 However, a player is offside when he or she does not directly get the ball from a throw-in but rather, as a second touch from a teammate or the opponent.

 - Moreover, there are no offside in corner kicks.
 It explains why players offside scramble for the ball inside the six-yard box during corner kicks and the referee is hardly bothered unless there is a scuffle or a foul.